sensu/sensu-docs/content/sensu-go/6.9/observability-pipeline/observe-process/populate-metrics-influxdb.md

 Metrics can be collected from [check output][10] (in this guide, a check that generates Prometheus metrics) or the [Sensu StatsD Server][3].

+## Requirements

-To follow this guide, you’ll need to [install][4] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
+To follow this guide, install the Sensu [backend][14], make sure at least one Sensu [agent][21] is running, and configure [sensuctl][22] to connect to the backend as the [`admin` user][23].

+The example in this guide relies on the `prometheus_metrics` check from [Collect Prometheus metrics with Sensu][25].
+Before you begin, follow the instructions to add the `sensu/sensu-prometheus-collector` dynamic runtime asset and the `prometheus_metrics` check.

 ## Configure a Sensu entity

-Every Sensu agent has a defined set of [subscriptions][16] that determine which checks the agent will execute.
+Every Sensu agent has a defined set of subscriptions that determine which checks the agent will execute.
 For an agent to execute a specific check, you must specify the same subscription in the agent configuration and the check definition.

-The example in this guide uses the `prometheus_metrics` check from [Collect Prometheus metrics with Sensu][10], which includes the subscription `app_tier`.
+The example in this guide uses the `prometheus_metrics` check from Collect Prometheus metrics with Sensu, which includes the subscription `app_tier`.
-Use [sensuctl][15] to add an `app_tier` subscription to one of your entities.
+Use sensuctl to add an `app_tier` subscription to one of your entities.

 Before you run the following code, replace `<ENTITY_NAME>` with the name of the entity on your system.